Ai33L/gfs_dynamical_core/README.rst

 Python versions supported - 3.8, 3.9 and 3.10

 gfs-dynamical-core can be installed directly from the python package index using pip.
+This should also automatically install the correct version of climt.

     pip install gfs-dynamical-core